Jb05s/jb05s.github.io/_posts/2020-09-16-Attacking-Windows-Lateral-Movement-with-Impacket.md

 	- Saves the command output to a temp file
 	- Every command executed in SMBExec is run in a new service
 	- Stealthier than PSExec, but still leaves quite a lot of logs
+		- Event logs generated (To establish communication and running a single command)
+			- 4 System Event IDs: 7045, 7009
-		- 2 event logs generated per command run (System Event IDs: 7045, 7009)
+			- 2 Security Event IDs: 4672, 4624

 WMIExec
 ---